Art and Design

-An important component of the subject is that ideas flow between the various disciplines and this forms and integral approach to the teaching practised in the department.
-We encourage all pupils to actively engage with the subject and a large number of pupils’ pieces are displayed around the school.
+An important component of the subject is that ideas flow between the various disciplines and this forms an integral approach to the teaching practised in the department.
+We encourage pupils from all year groups to actively engage with the subject and work completed by pupils is displayed all around the school site.

 What is Art in the Lower School like?

 Art and Design is taught to all pupils in the First and Second Year.
-Pupils are introduced to a basic Art knowledge by exploring themes including line, shape, tone, form, colour, texture, pattern, composition, etc. This ensures the development of skills in a wide range of media and, combined with an introduction to the work of other artists and designers, aims to engage and encourage understanding and ability in the subject.
-Projects are designed to engender an understanding of cross-curricular and cultural issues.
+At the start of the Autumn term pupils are introduced to a basic Art knowledge by exploring themes including line, shape, tone, form, colour, texture, pattern, composition etc. This ensures the development of skills in a wide range of media and, combined with an introduction to the work of other artists and designers, aims to engage and encourage understanding and ability in the subject.
+Projects are designed to foster an appreciation and understanding of cross-curricular and cultural issues.

-As skills develop, more in-depth study is encouraged.
-Midway through the Second Year, pupils choose whether they wish to continue the subject into the Third Year.
-At this stage the course builds on the foundation skills laid in the first two years and begins to explore a wider range of media and techniques.
+As skills develop, so more in-depth study is encouraged.
+Midway through the Second Year, pupils choose whether they wish to continue studying the subject into the Third Year.
+At this stage the course builds on the foundation skills laid in the first two years and begins to explore a wider range of media and techniques in more depth.
 Projects may follow a pattern of study similar to GCSE and more complexity is evident in the development of ideas through a range of taught processes.

 Art further up the school

 GCSE Art and Design is a popular choice.
-The department follows the AQA syllabus that allows course based individual programmes that are marked internally and moderated externally.
+The department follows the AQA specification that allows project based individual programmes of study that are marked internally and moderated externally.

 In addition, pupils are encouraged to visit galleries and museums.

-At Advanced Level we offer two endorsements: Art, Craft and Design, and Textiles.
-In each case, the syllabus provides opportunities for exploration and investigation of the subject.
+At Advanced Level we offer two endorsements: Art, Craft and Design, and Textiles Design.
+In each case, the specification provides opportunities for exploration and investigation of the subject.
 Techniques and principles established at GCSE are revisited and a wider range of media introduced.
-For pupils intending to pursue an Art and Design course at university, it may be possible to study both endorsements if it is considered appropriate.
+For pupils intending to pursue a course linked to Art and Design at university, it may be possible to study both endorsements.

 The department has enjoyed an enviable reputation when entering work for selection in both local and national exhibitions.
 There is great benefit to be had in seeing pupils’ work in a formal gallery environment and a number of opportunities exist for this to take place throughout the year.

-While many of our Advanced Level pupils go on to study Art and Design or Architecture at university, it is by no means the case that only pupils intending to follow this path should consider the A-level; pupils have chosen to study a wide range of subjects at university having taken Art and Design at A-level.
+While many of our pupils go on to study Art and Design, Art History, or Architecture at university, it is by no means the case that only pupils intending to follow this path should consider the A-level course; pupils choosing it have progressed on to study a wide range of subjects at university having taken Art and Design at A-level.

 Gallery visits and trips

-Similarly, if a project demands it, pupils may find that they are taken outside the school grounds to draw and gather visual information from source in the development of their classwork.
-In recent years the department has regularly visited galleries in Manchester, Liverpool and London and has organised trips to New York, Washington and Paris as well as a residential trip to Anglesey.
+Similarly, if a project demands it, pupils may find that they are taken outside the School grounds to draw and collect source material.
+The department regularly visits galleries in Manchester, Liverpool and London and, in recent years, groups of pupils have had the opportunity to visit New York, Washington, Paris, Amsterdam, Berlin and Barcelona, or to take part in an art residential on Anglesey.

 Clubs and activities

-The department runs a dedicated Art Club after school on one day each week.
-Here, pupils from across the year groups are able to work on projects linked to their classwork or on more specialist pieces that may introduce them to skills including batik, stained glass and ceramics.
-One area of work undertaken by those in the club involves the making of backdrops and props for use in the various school productions that take place throughout the year and this is a splendid way for pupils to get involved in the backstage aspects of these major productions.
+The department runs a dedicated Art Club on one day each week.
+Here, pupils from across the year groups can work on projects linked to their classwork, or on more specialist pieces that may introduce them to skills including batik, stained glass and ceramics.
+One area of work undertaken involves the making of backdrops and props for use in the various school productions that take place throughout the year, and this is a splendid way for pupils to get involved in the backstage aspects of these major productions.
 Pupils may also enjoy the weekly Knitting Club (all years) or the Third Year Textiles Club.

 The department is keen to explore the possibilities of displaying work outside the school and, to this end, submits work in a number of local and national competitions.

-In recent years pupils have been shortlisted in the Royal Academy schools A-level summer exhibition, the Saatchi Gallery schools’ art prize and the Living Edge magazine annual schools art competition.
+In recent years pupils have been shortlisted in the Royal Academy Young Artists Summer Show, the Saatchi Gallery Schools’ Art prize and the Living Edge magazine annual schools art competition.